 A Wi-Fi extender connects itself wirelessly to an existing Wi-Fi network and then rebroadcasts the signal using a Wi-Fi SSID (network name) of its own.
 (That’s the reason they are often referred to as repeaters.)

 Extenders tend to be terrible at real-world speeds due to signal loss, though tri-band ones are generally less so — more below.
 And they can be unreliable and a pain to use.
 In fact, I’ve seen a lot of folks plug an extender in a power socket, and that’s it, thinking it’ll somehow magically make things better.

 Extra: Extender and virtual MAC address issues

-There’s also another odd thing you should keep in mind about extenders: Most of them use virtual MAC addresses for connected clients.
+Another odd thing about extenders is that most use virtual MAC addresses for connected clients.

 Consequently, any features that rely on MAC to identify a device, such as MAC-filtering, IP reservation, Parental Control, and so on, will not work well, if at all.

-If you can install network cables, access points (APs) are a much better alternative to extenders.
+If you can install network cables, access points (APs) are better alternatives to extenders.